sveltejs/kit/documentation/docs/05-modules.md

 import { setNavigationAnnouncer } from '$app/a11y';
 ```

 - `setNavigationAnnouncer(announcer)` — Set a navigation announcer for route changes.
-The parameter is a function that gets the `document.title` and should return a string.
+The parameter is a function that receives the `document.title` and should return a `string`.
 The innermost announcer takes precedence.
 This means you can for example set a generic announcer in your root `$layout`, and for specific subroutes, set a specific different announcer.
 If no announcer is set, a default announcer will emit `Navigated to ${title}` after each navigation.

 ### $lib